anaptecs/jeaf-rest-impl/README.md

 # JEAF REST Impl README #

-JEAF REST Impl different types of implements for the API that is defined by JEAF REST API projects.
+JEAF REST Impl conmtains different types of implementations for the API that is defined by JEAF REST API projects.

 ## Links ##
 For further information please refer to: